nroope/PQuant/docs/source/getting_started.md

 ## Conversion to hls4ml
-After training, the PQuantML model can be exported to hls4ml for HLS synthesis,
+After training, the PQuantML model can be exported to hls4ml for HLS synthesis.

 ```python
 from hls4ml.converters import convert_from_pytorch_model